AustinDumm/BadRed/notes.md

 # TODO

-1. Address issue where editor can't find init.lua when not run with pwd=./bad_red
-    a.
-Look into build step of compiling init.lua as a built-in dependency
-    b.
-Optionally allow user to provide their own init path that overrides precompiled lua init?
 2. Undo/Redo
 3. More VIMish bindings
-4. Class-level docs
 5. Text color maps?
     a.
 Look into how other editors handle this
     b.
 Ranges with colors?